[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "Oaaaah," said Therff.
 "It takes a foreigner to put it so well.
 But listen, stranger, we'd rather you didn't put it TOO well.
 If you've heard what we Moraar folk are like, you know what we don't like to hear."

 Shaking his head, the landlord insisted, "I have my reasons.
-Stranger, folk from other lands think we're stupid believers in infantile legends; like, they think we think that Yimdian invaders from way back are still lurking underground.
+Stranger, folk from other lands think we're stupid believers in infantile legends; like, they think we think that Yimdian invaders from way back are still lurking underground; homesick invaders who emit dream-pictures of a Yimdian megalopolis named Yirisoa.
+All right - " (seeing a gesture of exasperation by Strao Gheren), "I know I am foolish to dwell on all this.
 Yet given that there is, in fact, truly something odd about the Moraar, a mind-achy feel as if some intruding space is about to ooze into the here and now, what else can you expect?
 I'll be frank with you, stranger - this land is humiliated by legends, and our cup of toleration is just about full.
 Now tell us who you are."

 The stranger bowed his head.
 The others became aware of his private agony of embarrassment.
 They could easily guess that, like many a newcomer to the region, he had forgotten who he was.
 They, unlike he, knew it was a temporary condition.

 Then - Skies! it always was a gladdening sight - they watched his face brighten with relief!

 The comradeship of the inn was providing a cure!
 The problem had simply sneaked away as the amnesiac mood of the Plain dissolved with the aid of conversation.
 With smiles encouraging him, he could breathe calmly and tell them: